Waipio Valley Lookout

 This fertile valley is about one mile across and over five-miles deep, and surrounded by cliffs up to 2000-feet high.
 Waipio Valley was once the home of thousands of Native Hawaiians.
 Today, there are less than 100 residents living amongst the waterfalls, taro fields and rivers permeating the valley.
 The island of Hawaii's tallest waterfall, Hiilawe Falls cascades down 1,300 feet in the back of Waipio.

 You can view the valley from the coastal Waipio Valley Overlook at the end of the Hamakua Heritage Corridor drive, or you can take a guided van tour, hike, or horseback ride to explore the hidden wonders within.
 Tour guides will happily share the stories and legends of this special place.
-The road into the valley is extremely steep and requires a 4-wheel drive vehicle so driving isn't recommended (Check your rental car agreement if you plan to make a trip to Waipio Valley).
+The road into the valley is extremely steep and requires a 4-wheel drive vehicle so driving isn't recommended (Check your rental car agreement if you plan to make a trip to Waipio Valley, and be careful not to trespass on private land).